-- The City Council will establish municipal service levels and priorities for the ensuing year prior to and during the development of the preliminary budget. - The City Manager shall incorporate the Council's priorities in the formulation of the preliminary and final budget proposal. - Adequate maintenance and replacement of the City's capital plant and equipment will be provided for in the annual budget. - The current fiscal year budget will be balanced with current year resources.
+- The City Council will adopt a biennial budget which will reflect estimated revenues and expenditures for the ensuing two years.
+A min-biennium review and update will take place as prescribed by law during the first year of the biennium. - The City Council will establish municipal service levels and priorities for the ensuing two years prior to and during the development of the preliminary budget. - The City Manager shall incorporate the Council's priorities in the formulation of the preliminary and final budget proposal. - Adequate maintenance and replacement of the City's capital plant and equipment will be provided for in the biennial budget.

+• The current fiscal year budget will be balanced with current year resources.